weecology/livedat/README.md

    ![Screenshot of personal access token and copy button](screenshots/github_pat_copy.png)

-9. Go to https://travis-ci.com/ and choose your data repository from the `My Repositories` list of the left side of the screen
+9. Go to https://travis-ci.com/ and choose your data repository from the `My Repositories` list on the left side of the screen

    ![Screenshot of My Repositories menu on Travis](screenshots/travis_my_repos_menu.png)